Software-Aurora-Lab/DoppelTest/docs/source/quickstart.rst

   A version of DoppelTest with multiple ADS instances and genetic algorithm.
-  Please refer to our main paper in :ref:`publication` for details with regard to the genetic algorithm implemented.
+  Please refer to our main paper in :ref:`publication:publication` for details with regard to the genetic algorithm implemented.